 We meet on most Fridays to work together on our respective projects during two guided focus sessions of 50 minutes each.
-Sessions are led by either Lena Nüchter or Franziska Müller.
+Sessions are usually led by Lena Nüchter.
 You do not have to attend every session to take part; simply drop by when you have time and feel like being productive in company.
-If you would like to join, please e-mail Lena (lena.nuechter).
+If you would like to join, please e-mail Lena ( ) to receive an access link.

-We are also planning to organise longer writing sessions for the night owls among us every 6 to 8 weeks.
+We also regularly organise longer writing sessions for the night owls among us.
 These run from the early evening to midnight and include several focus sessions as well as short activities such as energisers and desk yoga.
-Our next write@night will take place on Wednesday May 25, if you would like to join, please e-mail Aleksandra Sadowska before May 23.
-Keep an eye out for them in the Study Calendar to sign up!
+Keep an eye out for next sessions in the Study Calendar to sign up!

 Edith Ruvalcaba Galindo (edith.ruvalcaba-galindo)